Can a Business Liability Waiver Protect Your Business?

 Can a Business Liability Waiver Replace General Liability Insurance?

-While a liability waiver can reduce the chance of lawsuits and liability claims, it does not replace a general liability insurance policy and, in many cases, a general liability policy is required.
-Even with the waiver, you can still be the subject of a claim or a lawsuit.
-Remember that the waiver becomes part of your defense but is no guarantee that a payout won’t happen.
+Even with the waiver, you can still be the subject of a claim or a lawsuit—the waiver becomes part of your defense if sued, but it’s no guarantee that a payout won’t happen.
 Insurance protects you in that case, so it’s important that you maintain adequate general liability coverage.

 Bottom Line